 Yin Yoga | Vinyasa Flow

-Tammy's background within the fitness industry & passion for training, enables her to bring different elements to her teaching & lead a strong practice, whilst being able to switch to a more fundamental practice.
-Tammy teaches from a place of compassion, fun & of the mind set that there is something for everyone to be accessed through yoga.
+Tammy's background within the fitness industry and passion for training, enables her to bring different elements to her teaching and lead a strong practice, whilst being able to switch to a more fundamental practice.
+Tammy teaches from a place of compassion, fun and of the mind set that there is something for everyone to be accessed through yoga.

 Karen has been practising yoga for the past 10 years and what started as a strong physical practise that helped clear her mind soon became a journey of self discovery, on and off the mat and Karen now sees yoga as a way of life.